bharathchari-cmd/OpenMetadata/README.md

 OpenMetadata gives AI systems the context and semantics they need to safely discover, understand, govern, and use enterprise data.

-OpenMetadata does this by combining four capabilities:
+OpenMetadata does this by combining multiple capabilities:

 1. **Context** — technical, operational, trust, and lineage metadata from the data ecosystem.
 2. **Semantics** — business meaning through glossaries, metrics, classifications, domains, policies, and ontologies.
+3. **Memory** - Persistent context that compounds over time
-3. **Knowledge Graph** — relationships connecting assets, columns, people, teams, policies, lineage, quality, and business concepts.
+4. **Knowledge Graph** — relationships connecting assets, columns, people, teams, policies, lineage, quality, and business concepts.
-4. **Automation** — MCP, Semantic Search, APIs, SDKs, events, and workflows that let AI assistants and agents act on governed metadata.
+5. **Automation** — MCP, Semantic Search, APIs, SDKs, events, and workflows that let AI assistants and agents act on governed metadata.

 With OpenMetadata, AI can answer questions such as: